 Time signatures can be found in a Palette of the same name in both the Basic and Advanced workspaces.

-- Select a time signature, measure, note or rest, and click a time signature in a palette (double-click in versions prior to 3.4).
+- Select any note or rest and double-click a time signature in a palette.

 Delete a time signature

 To delete a time signature in the score, select it and press Del.